RossAnderson/EarthView/README.md

 The project uses a quad-tree to page in map tiles that conform to the Tile Map Service standard (or, the flipped Google equivalent).
 The level of detail to display is determined by the estimated screen-space error of a given page.

-Besides fixing the bugs listen below, I am interested in adding topographical detail to the map to make it truly 3D.
-I intend to load topo height map data using the same map tile system as the visible content.
+Besides fixing the bugs listed below, I am interested in adding topographical terrain detail to the map.
+I intend to load heightmap data using the same map tile system as the visible content.

 Enjoy!